GuangyuanHao/guangyuanhao.github.io/index.md

 - Safe /Trustworthy AI
 - Physics of AGI

 My primary objective centers on improving the interpretability, robustness, fairness, and security of AI systems.
-To achieve this, I am particularly passionate about the field of Safe/Trustworthy AI, ensuring the reliability of AI systems, and causality, which is vital for uncovering and comprehending cause-and-effect relationships, facilitating evidence-based decision-making.
+To achieve this, I am particularly passionate about the field of Safe /Trustworthy AI, ensuring the reliability of AI systems, and causality, which is vital for uncovering and comprehending cause-and-effect relationships, facilitating evidence-based decision-making.
 Additionally, I am fully engaged in investigating the Physics of AGI to unravel the emergence of intelligence within Large Language Models (LLMs) and potentially develop corresponding theories, with the aim of enhancing AGI's intelligence and preventing its misuse.

 <br>